KWARC/kalah-game/spec/013-overview.md

 activity.
 The server SHOULD terminate the connection with a `goodbye` command.

-At any time the server MAY send a `ping` command.
+After the connection has been established and version compatibility has been ensured, the server MAY send a `ping` command.
 The client MUST answer with `pong`, and SHOULD do so as quickly as possible.
 In absence of a response, the server SHOULD terminate the connection.

 Both client and server MAY send `set` commands give the other party hints.
 Both client and server SHOULD try to handle these, but MUST NOT